14 Tips Professional “Lice Ladies” Wish You Knew

 siraphat/Shutterstock

-Most people feel shame upon learning that they or their children have lice, and that it somehow means that they lack proper hygiene.
-Not so, says Lauren Salzberg, who owns and operates Potomac Lice Lady in Potomac, Maryland.
-“Whether you’re clean, dirty, rich, poor—people of all socioeconomic classes get lice.
+“Whether you’re clean, dirty, rich, poorโ€”people of all socioeconomic classes get lice.
 Head lice don’t discriminate, and we need to erase the negative stigma attached to them,” she says.
-Watch for the 7 clear signs that your child has head lice.
+(Watch for the 7 clear signs that your child has head lice.)

 khunkorn/Shutterstock

 While the idea of active lice and their eggs lurking in your hair can make your skin crawl, the idea that the bugs spread disease is a myth, says Salzberg.
 “They’re not dangerous; they’re really just more of a nuisance.”
-Check out more myths about lice that just won’t go away.
+(Check out more myths about lice that just won’t go away.)

 vichni/Shutterstock